filby89/expressive-audiovisual-speech-synthesis-GR/README.md

 * Pyrros Tsiakoulis for his help in the unit selection part of the paper.
 * George Papandreou for his code on active appearance models.
 * Dimitra Tarousi for the recording of the CVSP-EAV database.

+## License

+This project is licensed under the GPL v3 License - see the [LICENSE](LICENSE) file for details.